 Carl Hissman describes his experience in Korea.
 His shares how his job was to find new positions where the company could set up its guns.
 He recalls once bailing out of his jeep with his rifle because he saw some Chinese soldiers.
 He remembers shots being fired from both sides, but neither side was hit.
 He remembers seeing the Chinese soldiers use cocaine.
 At the closest, he remembers being about 100 yards away from the Chinese soldiers.
 He recalls having two KATUSA (Korean Augmentation to the United States Army) soldiers with him.

 Carroll F. Reusch reminisces about the KATUSA (Korean Augmentation to the U.S. Army) soldiers that served with his unit.
 He remembers three in particular and notes that he had a good time with them especially after the armistice was signed.

 Charles Carl Smith

 Charles Smith talks about his experience with ROK Army and KATUSA soldiers.
 The only Koreans he encountered during his deployment, he describes his feelings about their service and fortitude.

 Charles Gregg talks about KATUSAs.
 He describes how KATUSA soldiers were organized and used within his unit.
 He tells the story of dealing with a KATUSA soldier that had killed another soldier in an argument.

 "They Liked Us, We Liked Them"

-Chuck Walther talks about working with and being around native Koreans during his time serving in Korea after the armistice.
+Chuck Walther speaks about working with and being around native Koreans during his time serving in Korea after the Armistice.
 He describes that they had a good relationship with each other.
-The only thing that was hard for him to adjust to was Korean food, particularly kimchi.
+He shares the only thing that was hard for him to adjust to was Korean food, particularly kimchi.

 Chong Rae Sok